django-otp/django-agent-trust/docs/source/index.rst

 Default: ``'/'``

 The path set on the agent cookies.
-This should either match the URL path of your Django installation or be parent of that path.
+This should either match the URL path of your Django installation or be a parent of that path.

 .. setting:: AGENT_COOKIE_SECURE